 The long-term clinic outcomes one year later show statistically significant positive differences between the program and survey-only group for using inclusive or open-ended questions about sexual relationships.

-The IN·clued Program was rigorously evaluated using a Randomized Control Trial (RCT) evaluation design.
+The IN·clued Program was rigorously evaluated by Philliber Research & Evaluation using a Randomized Control Trial (RCT) evaluation design.
 By conducting an RCT we are able to demonstrate that the outcomes for young people were directly caused by participation in the program, rather than by random chance.
 This evaluation was funded through the federal Office of Adolescent Health Teen Pregnancy Prevention Initiative.

 Due to this evaluation process, each IN·clued workshop was subject to the following requirements: